 But there are new publishers who are more than eager for good material.
 Unfortunately, they usually don't have a track record so you really don't know what you're getting in to.

 All this research won't guarantee a safe passage through the stormy waters of publishing, I've had a few disastrous publishers who have lost distribution after I've signed with them or who have proven to be inept, but publishing is like life.
-Sh*t just happens despite all the homework we do.
+Sh*t just happens despite whatever we do.